qudent/qudent.github.io/_posts/2022-07-25-convex-knowledge.md

 Again, note that we defined complete knowledge coherently in $\Omega\in\mathcal{S}'\_{\mathrm{quant}}$ and incoherently in $\mathcal{S}'\_{\mathrm{decoh}}.$
 ## 4. Set inclusions
-Using $0,$ we consider $\mathcal{K'}$ as a subset of $\mathcal{K'}^\pm$ by identifying $K\in\mathcal{K'}$ with $K-0\in\mathcal{K'}^\pm.$ We also consider $\mathcal{S}'\_\mathrm{class}$ and $\mathcal{S}'\_\mathrm{quant}$ as subsets of $\mathcal{S}'\_\mathrm{decoh}$ by treating them as completely decohered and completely undecohered states, respectively - in the first case, we map $(M,P)$ to $(E\times M, \Psi)$ with $\Psi_{(e,m),e',m'}=\delta\_(e,m)\delta\_(e',m')$
+We define maps that will play the role of inclusion maps Using $0,$ we consider $\mathcal{K'}$ as a subset of $\mathcal{K'}^\pm$ by identifying $K\in\mathcal{K'}$ with $K-0\in\mathcal{K'}^\pm.$ We also consider $\mathcal{S}'\_\mathrm{class}$ and $\mathcal{S}'\_\mathrm{quant}$ as subsets of $\mathcal{S}'\_\mathrm{decoh}$ by treating them as completely decohered and completely undecohered states, respectively - in the first case, we map $(M,P)$ to $(E\times M, \Psi)$ with $\Psi_{(e,m),e',m'}=\delta\_(e,m)\delta\_(e',m')$

 ## 5. Operations